ISUgenomics/bioinformatics-workbook/dataWrangling/NCBI_Genome_and_Annotation_Submission.md

 ![](assets/NCBI_Genome_and_Annotation_Submission_Assets/GenomeGapsAnalysis2.png)

 If they are not an estimated size then put no and proceed.
 If your assembly was an all-in-one software from reads to pseudomolecule, then you will likely have estimated gap sizes.
+Note that if your gaps are many different sizes, then you likely have estimated gap sizes.

 ![](assets/NCBI_Genome_and_Annotation_Submission_Assets/GenomeGapsAnalysis3.png)